wonke2/Find-A-Pet/SprintReports.md

 - Created a service listing page to display the services.
 - Displayed the services on the service listing page.
 - Reworked the Database to accomodate services and updated endpoint API's to get the services.
+- Added a filter to keyword search for services in name and description.

 #### Challenges Faced / Discuss: